simon-weber/gmusicapi/README.rst

 **gmusicapi is not supported nor endorsed by Google.**

-That said, it's actively maintained, and used in a bunch of cool projects:
+That said, it's actively maintained, and used in a bunch of cool projects, like:

 -  Malcolm Still's `command line Google Music client <https://github.com/mstill/thunner>`__ (`screenshot <http://i.imgur.com/Mwl0k.png>`__)